ManikantaPinabakala/apple-watch-studio-clone-mini/README.md

   - react (v18 or above)
   - react-icons
   - tailwind css (visit the official website to install tailwind for Vite as this project was created as a vite project)

+Or,

+You can simply visit the deployed application from the "About" section of this repository